-After a year, the patient’s had their health scored according to rules that had been set in the beginning of the research study.
-In the end, those who were prayed for had 11 percent fewer strokes, heart attacks and other life-threatening complications.
+After a year, the patients had their health scored according to rules that had been set at the beginning of the research study.
+In the end, those who were prayed for had 11 percent fewer strokes, heart attacks, and other life-threatening complications.

 In another study, psychiatrist Dr. Elizabeth Targ, working at the Pacific College of Medicine in San Francisco, prayer was evaluated with regard to the health of critically ill patients with AIDS.
 All twenty patients received basically the same treatment.
 Half of them were prayed for by spiritual healers.
 In the end, 10 of those who were prayed for lived while four who had not been prayed for died.

 Dr. Targ did a larger follow-up study and found that patients who received remote healing through prayer had six times fewer hospitalizations and shorter hospital stays than were people who received no prayer.
 Targ was shocked by the results and said that there was no explanation to account for these findings from a basic understanding of medical science.Skeptics on the Healing of Prayers